Boyka89cid/Design-of-Campus-Area-Network-Using-CISCO-Packet-Tracer/README.md

 # Design-of-Campus-Area-Network-Using-CISCO-Packet-Tracer
-Open and Test the Protocols with CISCO Packet Tracer
+Test CAN and its Protocols with CISCO Packet Tracer